aeternity/protocol/node/api/channels_api_usage.md

 `"mh_11111111111111111111111111111111273Yts"`.
 In this case both participants use whatever they see to be the latest top block.

-The `block_hash` is an optional argument to all mutual transactions.
+The `block_hash` is an optional argument to all mutual offchain transactions.
 If it is not explicitly provided by the requester, a suitable value is picked for the client by their FSM.